patrickbwarren/qgis-survex-import/README.md

 I've gone into these examples in some detail as the survex documentation on the `*cs` command is rather spartan.

-As an aside, providing the survex data files include correctly formatted `*date` commands (as the Dow-Providence dataset does), the `*cs` commands make survex aware of the geodetic SRS and magnetic declination corrections can be automatically added.
+As a further benefit, providing the survex data files include correctly formatted `*date` commands (as the Dow-Providence dataset does), the `*cs` commands make survex aware of the geodetic SRS and magnetic declination corrections can be automatically added.
 This is